biswajitpaul01/ng-tuts/notes.md

     9. queryParamsHandling

 ## Router events
-    When the navigation process started, at that time different event will be trigger at a specific point of time using the property Router.events.
+    When the navigation process started, at that time different event will be trigger at a specific point of time using the property Router.events
     1. NavigationStart
     2. RouteConfigLoadStart
     3. RouteConfigLoadEnd